Nancy Wilson Songs

 You Can Have Him

-Once again, this song was picked by the record label to be released as a single, and features Nancy singing this song by Irving Berlin (written for the Broadway musical Miss Liberty in 1949).
-This lovely ballad again features Nancy with a simple backing of guitar and rhythm section, and of course she makes it her own.
+This lovely ballad features the vocalist with a simple backing of guitar and rhythm section, and of course she makes it her own.
 Her ability to convey the sentiment behind the lyrics is to the fore, and her storytelling through song is impeccable.

 From the album Broadway – My Way (1963)